SDG 10 – Reduced Inequalities

 Mankind, My children

 In my first blog post I asked that you commit to following my blog for the next few weeks to give me a chance to explain the most important issues affecting our joint survival.
-Subsequent Blogs have started to give you some facts about the biggest and most important Global issues that need to be addressed and what sorts of actions you personally should take.
-In today’s Blog post I want to talk about the need to REDUCED INEQUALITIES.
+Subsequent Blogs have started to give you some facts about the biggest and most important Global issues that need to be addressed.
+In today’s Blog post I want to talk about the need to Reduce Inequalities.

-Income inequality has increased in recent years.
-More than 75% of population now lives in societies where income distribution is now more unequal than it was 25 years ago in 1990.
+Income inequality has increased in recent decades.
+More than 75% of population now lives in societies where income distribution is now more unequal than it was 29 years ago in 1990.
+The richest 1%now own 45% of the world’s wealth and the rich continue to get richer while the poor get poorer.
 Inequality harms growth, poverty reduction and relations between persons and is a threat to long term social and economic development.
 Children in the poorest 20% of populations are 3 times more likely to die before their 5th birthday than the children of richest 20%.
 Persons with disabilities are up to 5 times more likely than the average person to incur catastrophic health costs.
 Income inequality can only be tackled if inequality of opportunity is addressed.

-Do you feel guilty about the suffering of the poor in developing countries and the inequality and unfairness that denies opportunities to hundreds of millions in much of the world?
+Do you feel guilty about the struggles of the poor in developing countries trying to feed their families and the inequality and unfairness that denies opportunities to hundreds of millions in much of the world?
 Are you frustrated at the lack of progress in helping the poor?
 Now is your chance to do something to change the world!

 - 75% of persons now live in societies where income distribution is more unequal